-The annual inflation rate was around 3% in June 2023 after labor issues and supply shortages drove prices up to an annual inflation rate of over 9% in June 2022, the highest level in over 40 years.
+The annual inflation rate has hovered around 3% each of the past two years after labor issues and supply shortages drove prices up to an annual inflation rate of over 9% in June 2022, the highest level in over 40 years.
 The Clinic is facing pressure from rising costs of facility and maintenance expenses due to the age of the building.
-Although steps have been taken for the Clinic to be more energy efficient, factors beyond the Clinic's control continue to impact expenses.
-Electric expense increased by 25.6% from fiscal year 2022 due to higher rates caused by rising fuel costs.
-While efforts will be ongoing to improve efficiency, it is anticipated that electric costs will continue to increase.
-Water and sewer expense had a smaller, but still significant increase of 13.9% this year, and that is expected to continue into the future.
+While steps have been taken for the Clinic to be more energy efficient, factors beyond the Clinic's control continue to impact expenses.
+Fortunately, there was a decrease in local electric rates this past year, due to a small decline in fuel costs, which led to the Clinic's electric expense reducing by 15.5% from fiscal year 2023.
+While efforts will be ongoing to improve efficiency, it is anticipated that electric costs will go back up in coming years.
+Water and sewer expense had an increase of 8.0% this year, and that is expected to continue into the future.
 Based on recent history, repairs to the HVAC systems will continue to be a major need of the Clinic.
 Fiscal year 2023 saw the completion of the new fire alarm and suppression system for the building at a cost of \$336,000.
-Capital items planned for fiscal year 2024 include the installation of digital controls for the HVAC system on the fourth floor (\$300,000) and the purchase of a new water softener system (\$31,000).
-Both of these items were initially approved in the fiscal year 2023 budget but were delayed a year.
-Lease rates are projected to remain flat for fiscal year 2024.
+Although no capital items were purchased in fiscal year 2024, capital items planned for fiscal year 2025 include a new 3rd floor lobby access system for improved security (\$170,000) and the purchase of a new water softener system (\$30,000).
+Lease rates are projected to remain flat for fiscal year 2025.
 Changes in lease rates for future years will be driven mainly by facility operating and maintenance costs.